Dairy-Foundation/Templates/README.md

 that a library may have been moved, removed, or modified in some way, and/or existing libraries have have their default versions updated (breaking) e.g.: Dairy Util from `0.0.0` -> `0.1.0` or `1.0.0`.

-Currently your plugin should automatically pull in the newest non-breaking versions of things.

 So, keep your plugin up to date, and that will keep your SDK up to date, and your libraries up to date.
 We'll make sure to do a good job of informing you